-This course has a required work placement component of 25 hours.
+This course has a required work placement component of 25 hours and students must be 16 years old to be able to work on a construction site.
 The work placement must be coordinated through a Career Work Exploration (CWEX) teacher (ask your principal if you do not know if you have a CWEX teacher available).
 The work placement component provides the student with hands-on experience in the carpentry and construction industry.
 Learners are responsible for any necessary workplace attire/materials (ex. work boots, tools, etc).

 The 75-hour theory component of Construction and Carpentry 10 introduces learners to wood and various other building materials.
 Learners will cover the safe use and identification of various hand tools and power tools.